shanchaicn/locobot_guide/README.md

 ```
 roslaunch interbotix_xslocobot_descriptions remote_view.launch rviz_frame:=map
 ```
 ## 5. Visualization (Publish markers)
 > :warning: You need to make sure that the `map_name` you define are the same during the following the step from 5 to 7.
+> :warning: need run localization launch file (step4) firstly
 ```
 roslaunch vehicle_inspection rviz_marker.launch map_name:=DLAR_LAB
 ```
 Add a marker in rviz if you haven't done it yet.
 ## 6. Save points manually
-> :warning: When you run this launch the old file with the same name will to overwritten.
+> :warning: need run localization launch file (step4) firstly
+> You cannot create a file with an exist name unless you delete the old `.yaml` file.
+It will not overwritten the previous points file.
 ```
 roslaunch vehicle_inspection save_points.launch map_name:=DLAR_LAB
 ```